databricks/terraform-provider-databricks/docs/guides/azure-private-link-workspace-standard.md

 - Initialize the required providers
 - Configure Azure objects
   - Deploy two Azure VNets with the following subnets:
-    - Public and private subnets for Azure Databricks workspace in the Data Plane VNet
+    - Public and private subnets for each Azure Databricks workspace in the Data Plane VNet
     - Private Link subnet, in the Data Plane VNet, that will contain the Backend private endpoint
     - Private Link subnet, in the Transit VNet, that will contain the following private endpoints:
       - Frontend private endpoint